 Use your CEBA loan for non-deferrable expenses

 Make a prioritized list of your non-deferrable operating expenses.
-This will help you figure out how to distribute your $40,000 loan.
+This will help you figure out how to distribute the funds from your loan.
 You’ll want to use these funds to cover large expenses that are at risk of incurring fees, or to pre-pay expenses with early-payment discounts or rebates.
 Smaller, less urgent costs can be covered with free cashflow or a Business Credit Card.
 A credit card gives you some flexibility because you have an extra 30 days to pay off your purchases.

 Repaying your CEBA loan

 Business debt can be a source of anxiety, especially in a turbulent economy, but the CEBA loan gives you some breathing room.
 Before you rush into paying back your loan, review the repayment terms:

 Your loan is interest free before December 31, 2022, and principal payments are not required.

 If the loan isn’t repaid by January 1, 2023, the loan becomes a 3-year term with a 5% fixed interest rate per year.
 Only interest payments are required on a monthly basis with the outstanding principal due in full by December 31, 2025.